vimc/montagu-ci/README.md

 * docker builds
 * scriptable backups

-Uses of `vimc`, `montagu` and `fi--didelx05` are things to look for to identify customisations to walk away from.
+Uses of `vimc`, `montagu` are things to look for to identify customisations to walk away from.